Skip to content

 ReactivityVirtual DOMFine-grained Signals

-Bundle Size~3-4kb core~10-15kb full framework
+Bundle Size~3-4kb core~10KB full framework

-APIReact-like hooksUnified state()
+APIReact-like hooksUnified use()

 PerformanceGoodBetter (no VDOM)